AraBlocks/ara-filesystem/README.md

 > **Important**: Do not lose your password and mnemonic as your account cannot be recovered without them.

-Then, archive the identity.
+Archive the identity.

 ```sh
 $ aid archive <did> -s ara-archiver -n remote1 -k ~/.ara/keyrings/ara-archiver.pub
 ```

-If you successfully archived the identity, you should be able to resolve it:
+Once successfully archived, resolve the identity:

 ```sh
 $ aid resolve <did> -s ara-resolver -n remote2 -k ~/.ara/keyrings/ara-resolver.pub --cache==false
 ```

-### Creating an AFS
+### Create an AFS

-To create an AFS, you can run the create command along with providing a valid owner identity.
+Run the create command with a valid owner identity.

 ```sh
 $ afs create did:ara:df45010fee8baf67f91f5102b9562b14d5b49c972a007cd460b1aa77fd90eaf9
 ```

-Upon successful creation, a new identity will be outputted for this AFS.
 Store the mnemonic phrase in a safe place as it is the only recovery mechanism for your AFS.

 > **Note**: The `did:ara:` prefix is optional for all commands.

-### Adding to an AFS
+### Add a file to an AFS

 Adding files and/or directories can be done with the `add` command.